phylumjs/pipeline/docs/manual/tasks.md

 import { Container } from '@phylum/pipeline';

 const container = new Container();

+container.get(MyTask) // -> MyTask { ... }
 ```

+## Events
+When a task instance is created, it will attach itself to the closest **pipeline** instance from it's container.
+The pipeline is an event aggregator that allows tasks to publish or subscribe to events.

 ## Basic Implementation
 Task behaviour is implemented with the `.run` function.
 If it returns a promise, that promise will be used as output.<br>